 3 Key Reasons to Get Career Training in Dallas

 With its unique mix of big-city bustle and laid-back Southern style, Dallas is a cosmopolitan center that has a lot to offer.
 And more and more people are discovering the benefits of life in this part of Texas.
 Between 2010 and 2016, more Americans moved to Dallas than to any other major metro area in the country.1 That growth is expected to continue: The population of Dallas County is projected to increase by 40 percent between 2010 and 2050.2

 This is a region that is bursting with opportunity.
 The "Big D" has one of the fastest-growing labor markets in the country.
-In fact, of the nation's 12 largest metro areas, Dallas-Fort Worth-Arlington was number one for job growth between 2016 and 2017.3 Dallas County alone is expected to have more than 360,000 job openings between 2014 and 2024.4 That makes it a fantastic place for anyone looking to get training and begin a career.
+In fact, of the nation's 12 largest metro areas, Dallas-Fort Worth-Arlington was second in the entire country for job growth between 2018 and 2019 (right behind Phoenix-Mesa-Scottsdale).3 The Dallas area is expected to have more than 297,000 job openings between 2016 and 2026.4 That makes it a fantastic place for anyone looking to get training and begin a career.

 Here are three compelling reasons to study and work in Dallas: